Top 10 Electric Guitar Brands for Rock

 Which Electric Guitar Brand Is Best for Rock?

-This is my ranking of top electric guitar brands for rock, according to my experience and opinions.
+But remember: This is my ranking of top electric guitar brands for rock, according to my experience and opinions.
 I invite you to consider this information, but figure it all out for yourself.
 Nobody, including me, can tell you which guitar is right for you.
 The best I can do is give my opinion.
 You can take it from there.

 If you have any questions about a specific brand just let me know in the comments section below.
 I’ll tell you want I know and what I think, for better or worse.

 I’ll also say that my opinions have changed over my thirty-plus years of playing, and likely will again.
 So will yours.
 This guitar thing is a grand experiment, and you will continually evolve as a musician.
 Your likes and dislikes will change, and your ideas on things like tone and playability will shift.

 That’s okay.
 It’s all part of the journey.